NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/6_documenting_extension.rst

 Documenting Extensions
 ----------------------

-Using the same tools used to generate the documentation for the `NWB core format <https://nwb-schema.readthedocs.io/en/latest/>`_ one can easily generate documentation in HTML, PDF, ePub and many other format for extensions as well.
+Using the same tools used to generate the documentation for the `NWB core format <https://nwb-schema.readthedocs.io/en/latest/>`_, one can easily generate documentation in HTML, PDF, ePub and many other formats for extensions.

 If you used ndx-template, then your repository is already pre-configured to automatically generate documentation for your extension.
 The ``docs`` directory structure should look like this.